KiruPoruno/spiderpirate/README.md

 $ node src/index.js
 ```

+Do check `--help` for various options.

 SpiderPirate runs on port `15471`, and automatically serves the `www`
 folder, meaning it is independent of any other web server, however
 putting it behind a load balancer or proxy may be useful.

+You can change the port number to use with `--port`

 After SpiderPirate is installed, you'll want to setup the settings file,
 do this by either overwriting `base_settings.json` directly, or making a